Artificial intelligence is quietly reshaping the retail world, not just with futuristic tech, but with real, measurable impact.

 The region also benefits from close proximity to leading AI research hubs and tech companies that build retail-focused solutions.
 Retail giants are setting the pace, but mid-size and niche players are also expanding their use of AI.

-5. By segment, the solution segment accounted for more than 72% of revenue share.
+5. By segment, the solution segment accounted for more than 72% of the AI in retail revenue share.

 (Precedence Research)